Skip to main content

 The dose selection should be guided by the dose/exposure-response relationship previously seen in adults for the same indication, including data about pharmacokinetics (PK) and pharmacodynamics (PD).
 A range of doses should be examined to identify an optimal pediatric dose.
 The guidance notes that a PK lead-in period can be used to confirm predicted exposures for the dose levels.
 If a lead-in period is used, the protocol should include a planned interim analysis to adjust the dose, if needed.
 All selected doses should be expected to provide some therapeutic benefit.

-The sample size for any study should be large enough to ensure collection of adequate data through week 52 to inform efficacy and safety findings for chronic use in pediatric subjects.
-This should be at least 50-60 subjects per treatment arm to ensure enough subjects complete the study to provide the data.
+The sample size for any study should be large enough to ensure collection of adequate data through week 52 to inform efficacy and safety findings for chronic use in pediatric participants.
+This should be at least 50-60 participants per treatment arm to ensure enough participants complete the study to provide the data.
 There should be protocol-defined enrollment targets for each age cohort thereby ensuring adequate data across a range of ages and body weights.

 Efficacy Considerations